-Whether it’s the intelligence, the wit, the teacups or the delectable accent, if something about the British just tickles your fancy, then I apologize in advance for tempting you with this incredible itinerary for Anglophiles right here in St. Augustine, Florida.
+Whether it's the intelligence, the wit, the teacups or the delectable accent, if something about the British just tickles your fancy, then I apologize in advance for tempting you with this incredible itinerary for Anglophiles.
 If you haven't quite figured it out, an Anglophile is a person with a passion for British culture, heritage, history, and everything else that comes with it, with a special emphasis on England.
-Here in St. Augustine you will find a brilliant destination this side of the pond for experiencing all the things you love about the English.
+In St. Augustine you will find a brilliant destination this side of the pond for experiencing all the things you love about the English.
 St. Augustine has a fascinating history linked with Britain, having been an English colony from 1763 to 1783, and even having been attacked by Queen Elizabeth I's own personal privateer, Sir Francis Drake, in 1586.

 Though St. Augustine may have cornered the market on British history, the whole state of Florida is a favorite destination for Brits.
 Who knows the reason why.
 It couldn't possibly be the weather or the beach or the theme parks (right?).
 And you know how it goes when visitors come to St. Augustine—visits become long holidays, long holidays become indefinite leave to remain, and next thing you know, Ann O'Malley's is filled with a bunch of strangers with accents watching a Liverpool match at an indecent hour.
 Who can blame them?
 But as a result of these vacationers-turned-staycationers, their influence has left its mark all around town and forever contributed to our local flavour (See what I did there?).